The limited engagement, presented by Lincoln Center and Screenvision, will begin June 23, during Gay Pride Week in many cities.

 Directed by Jack O’Brien, the cast also featured Jenni Barber, Andréa Burns, Cady Huffman, Mylinda Hull, Geoffrey Allen Murphy, Jonny Orsini and Lewis J. Stadlen.
 Sets for the stage were designed by John Lee Beatty with costumes by Ann Roth, lighting by Japhy Weideman, sound by Leon Rothenberg, original music by Glen Kelly, orchestrations by Larry Blank, hair/wig design by David Brian Brown and choreography by Joey Pizzi.
 Music was conducted by David Gursky.

+This presentation of The Nance was filmed last year and is directed for the screen by Matthew Diamond with Andrew C. Wilk as executive producer.
 As previously reported, The Nance will be seen on PBS stations around the country this fall as part of the Live From Lincoln Center series.